theexplorient/repository/_posts/2023-09-19-the-curious-case-of-alfred-forder.markdown

 1921, The Branded Foot: A Story of Life and Experiences among the Arabians

 #### Journal articles
-1900, *Our Plight in the Dead Sea*
+1900, Our Plight in the Dead Sea

+#### Secondary literature
+Scharten, Th., 1923.
+In het land van Moab: uit het leven van Archibald Forder.
+Lunteren: Zendingsstudie-Raad.